intermine/im-docs/docs/get-started/tutorial/index.rst

   # specify a Java class to be called on each row of the gff file to cope with attributes
   gff3.handlerClassName = org.intermine.bio.dataconversion.MalariaGFF3RecordHandler

-The property file has specified a Java class to process the GFF file.
-Look at the `MalariaGFF3RecordHandler <https://github.com/intermine/intermine/blob/master/bio/sources/example-sources/malaria-gff/src/main/java/org/intermine/bio/dataconversion/MalariaGFF3RecordHandler.java>`_ class.
+The property file has specified a Java class to process the GFF file, `MalariaGFF3RecordHandler <https://github.com/intermine/intermine/blob/master/bio/sources/example-sources/malaria-gff/src/main/java/org/intermine/bio/dataconversion/MalariaGFF3RecordHandler.java>`_.
 This code changes which fields the `ID` and `Name` attributes from the GFF file have been assigned to.

 Loading GFF3 data
 ~~~~~~~~~~~~~~~~~

-Now load the `malaria-gff` source by running this command:
+Now execute the `malaria-gff` source by running this command:

 ::